Marak/buddypond/ReadMe.md

 ## Buddy Pond Mobile Client

 The mobile friendly client is in progress.
-We have stubs placed in `./mobile` and will have a version of Buddy Pond working for iOS a and Andriod soon.
+We have stubs placed in `./mobile` and will have a version of Buddy Pond working for iOS and Andriod soon.
 Please [reach out](https://github.com/Marak/buddypond/issues) if you can help!

 ## Buddy Pond Backend Server
 So you've made it to the end of the `ReadMe.md`?
 Neat.